FabienGalthie/441_project/README.md

 Conszquently I choose not to realize a beat accompagnment on a MCU.

-In this depository I also add the python code which help me to create different sample list of different part of beat .wav
+In this depository I also add the python code which help me to create different sample list of different part of beat .wav (sous_echant.py)

+I also tried to synthetize a beat with a gaussian function but it was pretty much ugly so I did not used it but I join the python code to create a list of sample for this function. (gauss.py).